marcoonroad/talents/README.md

 as well (giving rise to much reuse and maintainability).
 This composition operator doesn't work only on behaviors, but also for states.
 In the case, states are seen as "default" values (it's not possible to mutate the talent itself 'cause it is abstract and we must protect that against unwanted or accidental changes).
-Composition, so, takes two talents and merges their definitions, possibly with conflicts.
+Composition, so, takes two talents and merges their associated definitions, possibly with conflicts.

 For a better view of composition, the following table can help you to understand that (notice that row and column headers are the elements being symmetrically composed, the cell between such rows and columns is the result of